Student Outreach Services

 For each one-on-one appointment, wellness levels of mental, emotional, physical, spiritual, social, community, family, and financial are explored.
 SOS serves as a first, progressive step to programs, services, and resources that can reduce a lot of that first-semester stress they naturally develop.

-With both intrapersonal and interpersonal communication being key factors for the success of SOS, a comprehensive approach to different channels and formats of communication is provided with the goal of encompassing all students by connecting with at least one of their critical use communication styles.
+With both intrapersonal and interpersonal communication being key factors for the success of SOS, a comprehensive approach to different channels and formats of communication is provided to encompass all students by connecting with at least one of their critical use communication styles.
 Face-to-face communication is the desired outcome but understanding that students do not automatically connect face-to-face in today’s environment, other forms – such as peers, telephone, email, texting, social media, and general marketing approaches – are often employed.
 For this purpose, adaptability and focus are important to the SOS role.

 Methods of connecting with prevention and/or intervention programs were/are developed through both deductive and inductive programming.
 Seminars, workshops, courses, and general information sessions prompt curiosity and a shared sense of “we’re in this boat together” in many instances.
 Having an upper-class student serve as a program catalyst and mentor has validated both the importance and purpose of SOS, nonverbally encouraging students to take part because a similar student has “been there, done that” and recommends the program.